tkellen/kwm/README.md

 Then, when we want to go "off script" we plug the holes with yet more indirect
 configuration: new command line flags to configure our actual command line flags and more.
 This isn't news.
 This is how computing works—it's a mind-blowing stack of abstractions.
+When I realized I already had everything I needed in my shell script, I decided to roll with it.

-When I realized I had everything I needed in my humble shell script, I decided I didn't want more abstractions for this job.
-So, I wrapped my installer in a command line interface aimed at self-learning and joined the ranks of folks trying to tame this madness.
+It's now wrapped in a command line interface aimed at self-learning, and I've joined the ranks of folks trying to tame this madness.

 So far, it's working well.
 If you try it, I hope it lowers the barrier of entry to running your own cluster.

-### First Time User Guide
+## First Time User Guide
 This guide illustrates how to use KWM by taking you through the process of setting up a single-node cluster.